 Supplemental lighting is the other hot topic for wintering birds.
 I have lights in both my coops on timers, to ensure my girls get 12 hours of daylight.
 They still get 12 hours of darkness, which is a lot less than they get in Alaskan summers… Another good rule of thumb is to set your timer so the light comes on early and the chickens go to sleep at the natural sunset.
 When the timer is set to keep the light on until after sunset, this leaves the chickens in sudden darkness without finding their way to their roost’s first.

 The chicken breed is another thing to consider.
 Some birds are simply better equipped for cold.
-New Hampshire Reds, Rhode Island Reds, Easter Eggers, buff Orpingtons, and pretty much any bird with a small comb do great in the cold.
+New Hampshire Reds, Rhode Island Reds, Easter Eggers, Buff Orpingtons, and pretty much any bird with a small comb do great in the cold.
 Much like dogs pant to control their body temperature, chickens regulate theirs through their combs.
 Large combed birds are well suited to hot climates but will be very prone to frostbite, even if you keep the moisture levels down.
-I have all the above-named breeds and they have done wonderfully for me.
+I have all the above-named breeds and they have done wonders for me.
 My grandfather raised only Rhode Island Reds in Alaska for many years and never had any issues with them, even with their larger combs.

 Keeping chickens in cold climates can be a lot of extra work, but it is still well worth it.

 Are you keeping chickens in cold climates?
-We’d love to hear from you over on the Facebook Page!
+We’d love to hear from you over on the Facebook Group!